PreethuPradeep/approval-workflow-system/README.md

 ## Testing Strategy

-This project uses targeted unit tests to enforce critical workflow invariants:
+This project uses targeted unit tests covering state guards, assignment ownership, and authorization-sensitive paths to enforce critical workflow invariants:

 - Invalid state transitions are rejected
 - Only assigned auditors can act on requests